rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 were entering the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and not need explicit annotations.
+The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and wouldn’t need explicit annotations.

 This piece of Rust history is relevant because it’s possible that more deterministic patterns will emerge and be added to the compiler.
 In the future,